 Acupuncture has a good record of safety with little side effects.
 Ensure that your practitioner is an Acupuncturist and has studied the full degree.
-Some practitioners have done a short course in Acupuncture.
+Unfortunately, some practitioners have done a short course in Acupuncture.
 They then claim to “do Acupuncture” or “dry needling.
 Note, this is not the same as having years of study, training and experience of the discipline.
 In fact, the research shows that major complications with Acupuncture are associated with poorly trained therapists.

 The few side effects and complications associated with Acupuncture treatment are;

 - a drop of blood at the site